bkuhlmann/sublime_text_kit/README.md

 # Workflow

-Sublime Text does not make it easy to rebuild project metadata.
-This is especially true when renaming project directories, rebuilding a new machine, etc. The following demonstrates a common workflow that makes you more productive with Sublime Text:
+The following demonstrates a common workflow that makes you more productive with Sublime Text:

 0. Run: `stk -e` (define Sublime Text Kit settings for project roots and workspace directory).
 0. Shutdown Sublime Text (i.e. `CONTROL+Q`).